tairasoul/JCO/README.md

 # JCO
-A remake of rco-but-it-uses-different-fflags in NodeJS, due to the original RCO2 being compromised.
+~~A remake of rco-but-it-uses-different-fflags in NodeJS, due to the original RCO2 being compromised.~~ Maybe not compromised.
+Not sure, [this got changed though](https://cw.rfo.sh/)

 In progress.
 Need to setup installer and actual settings moving.